zephyrproject-rtos/zephyr/doc/introduction/introducing_zephyr.rst

    the capabilities it needs as it needs them, and to specify their quantity and size.

-#. **Resources defined at compile-time**.
-Requires all system resources
+#. **Compile-time resource definition**.
+Allows system resources
-   be defined at compilation time, which reduces code size and increases performance.
+   to be defined at compile-time, which reduces code size and increases performance.

 #. **Minimal error checking**.
 Provides minimal run-time error checking